tronprotocol/documentation-en/docs/api/http.md

 Parameters:

-- `owner_address`: The address of the witness's account, default hexString
+- `owner_address`: The address of the SR's account, default hexString
 - `brokerage`: The ratio of brokerage you want to update to